WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/guests/guest_MITRE.md

 * Don't reinvent the wheel, there is a limit to the number of project someone can maintain in a day.

 ## Differences in Teaching

+* Agile does not mean exactly one thing.
+Leland's teams only really use Kanban boards, as that is the only part they have found useful.